mediquo/docs-sdk/docs/sdk/widget/introduction.md

 ></script>
 ```

 You will also have to initialize our widget with your Api Key and the access token of your patient.
+[Authorizing patients](/docs/sdk/widget/authentication)

 ```html
 <script>